Mac13kW/NK_model/README.md

 NK_model
 ========

-NK model (Version 3.1)
+New set of NK model exercises, created on July 2, 2018
+Files:
+* 1_landscape_creation.py
+* 2_local_search.py
+* 3_decentralized.py

+The three files form a set of exercises which are aimed at introducing the user to the NK model.
+The first file creates NK landscapes and reports simple summary statistics.
+The other two files are different versions of search on those landscapes and report overall fitness level produced by that search.
+The code has been adjusted to work on Python 2.7 and 3.6 without additional changes.

+NK_model_basic (ver 3.1) (old version)

-This is a simple example of an NK model.
+This is an example of an NK model.
 The simulation uses an NK Model to represent a task environment of varying degree of complexity (K).
 It produces i NK landscapes, together with all combinations, contributions of each combination of decision variables and information whether a